The Art department aims to:

 About the Art Department

-The Art Department at Ernulf Academy is well resourced; it has 3 specialist classrooms, a ceramics room, darkroom, specialist sixth form studio and a dedicated exhibition space.
+The Art Department at Ernulf Academy is well resourced; it has 3 specialist classrooms, a ceramics room, darkroom and a dedicated exhibition space.
 The Art team are dedicated to supporting students’ learning at all levels, offering a wide range of specialisms from drawing and painting to photography and sculpture.
-This is one of four departments that promote and enhance the Academy Performing Arts Specialism.

 The Art department deliver weekly art lessons to all Key Stage 3 students.
 Key Stage 4 classes are delivered over the course of the two week timetable.
 The Schemes of Learning followed by students are structured to give a positive experience of the wide variety of art mediums, techniques and art movements as well as developing students individual areas of strength and interest.
 Students are set for Art lessons in mixed ability classes.

-The Art department’s annual exhibition of GCSE, BTEC and A Level work is a highlight in the calendar to celebrate students hard work and achievements.
+The Art department’s annual exhibition of GCSE work is a highlight in the calendar to celebrate students hard work and achievements.
 A trip is run to London galleries for Key stage 4 and 5 students to inspire their projects, which is essential to help students with their research and development of ideas.

 Key Stage 3 homework is set online through Doddle (www.doddlelearn.co.uk) or on a project basis for each Scheme of Learning.